Freskyy/Freskyy/README.md

 <h1 align="center">Hi 🤘, Ich bin Marc</h1>
-<h3>Hi, Im a Frontend and Backend Developer from Germany.
+<h3>Hi, Im a Fullstack Developer from Germany.
 In my spare time, I enjoy working on various Projects and I like to Learn more new Stuff!</h3>

   ## 💰 Unterstütze mich doch gerne 😊